NibnabCodes/pands_project/README.md

 As a beginner to both programming and data analytics, the primary aim of this project was to build foundational skills in data analytics using Python, by preforming an investigation into the iris dataset.

-I began my analysis with exploratory data analysis (EDA) to examine the structure, health and statistical properties of the dataset.
+I began my analysis with exploratory data analysis (EDA) to examine the structure, health, distributions, correlations and statistical properties of the dataset.

---
+I then applied a Multinomial Logistic Regression Classification Model to the dataset to investigate how well the features could be used to predict their species.

 Through this project, I have gained practical experience in working with real-world data, using tools and libraries such as pandas, matplotlib, seaborn, and scikit-learn.
 The work reflects a progression in my understanding of core data analytics concepts and programming practices.